maxdan94/cosineSparseMatrix/README.md

 ## Info:

-This C program computes the cosine similarity between each pair of nodes in very large directed graphs.
+This C program computes the cosine similarity between each pair of nodes in a very large directed graph.

 The cosine similarity between nodes $u$ and $v$ is defined as
 $$\frac{|\Delta^i(u) \cap \Delta^i(v)|}{\sqrt{|Delta^i(u)|\cdot |Delta^i(v)|}},$$